waimea-igdaikee/200-dtd-assessment/docs/development.md

 - [x] If I get the admin password wrong it should tell be instead of sending me back
 - [x] When viewing a booking I want it to say "In Person" or "Online", not "Online: 0" or "Online: 1"
-- [] I'd like bookings to be deleted once they pass their date
+- [x] I don't want bookings to be deleted
 - [x] That horrible yellow bar at the top needs to go across the entire screen
 - [x] Replace the yellow with that colour I chose (#f6ec85)